 In comeware.com, here we’ve reviewed more than 10 top iPhone backup viewing tools.
 And we picked out some top free ones to help you get the photos, messages, contacts, etc from iTunes backup and iCloud backup.
 Now let’s have a look at these cost-free iPhone backup browsing tools.

-Note: Till now, we didn’t find any apps could access the contents on iCloud backup.
-Besides, you can directly go to know how I started the app testing if you are interested in.
+Note: Till now, we didn’t find any apps that could access the contents on iCloud backup.
+Besides, you can directly go to know how I started the app testing if you are interested in it.